-More than 98.5% of the workforce in France work full time.
-Most part-timers are 4/5ths.
-For example, only 0.8% of the workforce has a working time of less than 80% of a full-time employee.
-The French workforce is covered by the Syntec collective bargaining agreement (with the exception of the training entity), and is entitled to days off depending on the subsidiary employing them and their position: non-managerial and supervisory staff, managers on assignment, and managers with fixed-price contracts.
+More than 98.4% of the workforce in France work full time.
+Half of parttimers work 80% or more of a full-time job.
+For example, only 0.7% of the workforce has a working time of less than 80% of a full-time employee.
+The French workforce is covered by the Syntec collective bargaining agreement (with the exception of the training entity), and is entitled to days off depending on the subsidiary employing them and their position: nonmanagerial and supervisory staff, managers on assignment, and managers with fixed-price contracts.